About ICJ Victoria

 The current executive committee of ICJ Victoria is:

-ICJ Victoria runs a number of ongoing projects, where our membership contributes
+ICJ Victoria runs a number of ongoing projects, where our members make a meaningful contribution to the improvement of human rights in the region.

 These projects include: